captainys/FreeTOWNSOS/README.md

 # History
 09/06/2024  Can start TGDRV and ORICON.
-Support INT AEH, limited functions of INT 93H, and DOS devices.
+Support INT AEH, limited functions of INT 90H, INT 93H, and DOS devices.

 08/27/2024  Started.